openfga/java-sdk/docs/OpenFgaApi.md

 ## readChangesWithHttpInfo

-> CompletableFuture<ApiResponse<ReadChangesResponse>> readChanges readChangesWithHttpInfo(storeId, type, pageSize, continuationToken)
+> CompletableFuture<ApiResponse<ReadChangesResponse>> readChanges readChangesWithHttpInfo(storeId, type, pageSize, continuationToken, startTime)

 Return a list of all the tuple changes